vince-from-nice/osmaxil/README.md

 ### Imports loading ###

-That phase is implemented by the class named services.ImportLoader.

 It loads all imports from a source whose type is depending on the actived plugin (for example the OpenDataParis plugin uses a CSV file).

 For each loaded import, the program looks for matching OSM element.
 The notion of "matching" depends on the plugins but typically it's based on the geographic coordinates.
 For example, the OpenDataParis plugin looks for OSM buildings which *contains* (see the PostGIS function *ST_Contains()*) the coordinates of the imports.